uiriansan/dotfiles/README.md

 > [!WARNING]
 > This is my personal config.
-It is not meant to work for you, and probably won't.
+A lot of things are hard coded and it probably won't work on your machine.

 <!--## Software-->
 <!---->